-1) Use public access site or submit a written request for a Criminal Background Research.
+1) Use public access site or submit a written request for Criminal Background Research.

-2) Provide specific name, date of birth, social security number, driver's license number for request.
+2) Provide a specific name, date of birth, social security number, and driver's license number for the request.

 Cost per page: $.50 Certification: $25.00 Exemplification: $50.00 Extended record search:$15.00 Court order document authentication (per signature): $15.00 Original file comparison comparison copy(per page): $1.00